Acroyoga for Psychological Healing

 PTSD arises when a person is exposed to a traumatic event, leading to a complex combination of symptoms while the mind and body remain stuck on the trauma.
 Acroyoga can be particularly beneficial in this case by emphasizing safety, trust, and controlled physical interaction.

-As the practice of acroyoga encourages participants to focus on the present moment, this distracts from PTSD-related hypervigilance and flashbacks.
-Finally, the sense of accomplishment from successfully performing a move or sequence can also help individuals regain a sense of control and confidence that is often lost after trauma.
+The practice of acroyoga encourages participants to focus on the present moment, which distracts from PTSD-related hypervigilance and flashbacks.
+The sense of accomplishment from successfully performing a move or sequence can also help individuals regain a sense of control and confidence that is often lost after trauma.

 Autism Spectrum